narengan/cis/rate-limiting.md

 **NOTE:** If you have more than one header under **HTTP response header**, an _AND_ boolean logic applies.
 To exclude a header from being matched, use the _Not Equal_ option.
 Also, each header must be an exact match.
 However, case sensitivity doesn't apply.

 Under **Origin response code**, type the valid numerical value of each HTTP response code to match.
-To include 2 or more response codes, separate each value with a comma.
+To include two or more response codes, separate each value with a comma.
 For example, you can enter `401, 403` if you only want those two error codes to count.

 ### Configure response
 Select from the actions listed, and specify the timeout period.
 In this case, the timeout refers to the ban period that the action takes place.
 A 60 second timeout means the action is applied for 60 seconds.